 In their purest form, ethical investment options, also known as dark green funds, take a highly restrictive approach, excluding any companies (and sometimes entire industries) deemed to be unethical.

 Others, known as socially responsible, light green or sustainable options, don’t exclude entire industries outright, but invest in the most responsible businesses within each industry.

-Whereas ESG and socially responsible investing looks to exclude investments based on negative or harmful activities, impact investing proactively seeks out businesses and funds to invest in which address environmental and social issues, for example, renewable energy companies.
+Whereas ESG and socially responsible investing looks to exclude investments based on negative or harmful activities, impact investing proactively seeks out businesses and funds to invest in that address environmental and social issues, for example, renewable energy companies.

-Through impact investing, capital is provided to companies, in the form of your investment, with the intention of generating a measurable, beneficial social or environmental impact, as well as a financial return.
+Through impact investing, capital is provided to companies in the form of your investment, with the intention of generating a measurable, beneficial social or environmental impact, as well as a financial return.

 It’s important to note though that many of these investment options are still relatively new and most haven’t been around longer than 10 years.
 This means their long-term performance is unknown at this stage.